fleetdm/fleet/docs/Using-Fleet/fleetd.md

 #### Update channels

-Orbit uses the concept of "update channels" to determine the version of Orbit, Fleet Desktop, osquery, and any extensions (extension support coming soon) to run.
+Fleetd uses the concept of "update channels" to determine the version of Orbit, Fleet Desktop, osquery, and any extensions (extension support coming soon) to run.
 This concept is modeled from the common versioning convention for Docker containers.

-Configure update channels for Orbit and osqueryd with the `--orbit-channel`, `--desktop-channel` and `--osqueryd-channel` flags when packaging.
+Configure update channels for Fleetd and osqueryd with the `--orbit-channel`, `--desktop-channel` and `--osqueryd-channel` flags when packaging.

 | Channel | Versions |
 | ------- | -------- |